k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/03_create_a_new_user_job.md

 ## How Do I Create a New User Job using the BroadwayJob actor ?

-In order to configure a new Broadway job from Broadway, the *broadwayJob* actor provides the way to trigger a Fabric job that will in turn execute a broadway flow.
+The *broadwayJob* actor provides the ability to trigger a *Fabric job* that will in turn execute another broadway flow once or multiple times depending upon the configuration of the job.

-To achieve this, simply select the actor from the **Add Actors To Stage** menu in the Broadway Flow panel, as illustrated below:
+To use this capability, simply select the actor from the **Add Actors To Stage** menu in the Broadway Flow panel, as illustrated below:

 <img src="/articles/20_jobs_and_batch_services/images/37_jobs_and_batch_services_broadwayJobActor1.PNG">